TaraKhodaei/TopicContml/README.md

 <br/>

 **-bt BOOTSTRAP_TYPE, --bootstrap_type BOOTSTRAP_TYPE**
-> default "kmer": do the bootsrap by randomly choosing  x kmers in each document of x kmers.
-String "seq": do the bootsrap by randomly choosing  x columns  of aligned sequences with the same length of x ("seq" works only in the case the sequences have the same lengths)
+> default "kmer": do the bootstrap by randomly choosing  x kmers in each document of x kmers.
+String "seq": do the bootstrap by randomly choosing  x columns  of aligned sequences with the same length of x ("seq" works only in the case the sequences have the same lengths)

 <br/>